Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Emcee: Richard Habal

-June 12 Independence Day Celebration/ Amendment of the constitution and Teatro Pilipino (Performance)
+June 13, 2026 Independence Day Celebration and Teatro Pilipino (Performance)

 Venue: St Joseph’s College gym